-This module will considered the usage of civil service handbook, guide to administrative procedure in executing government businesses.
+This module will consider the usage of civil service handbook, guide to administrative procedure in executing government businesses.
 The reader may wish to recall what public administration is in its occupational definition it is easy contest.
 In teaching how to minute and draft and later, how to write memoranda and letters, this module is an aid to the art of public administration in the context of its practice.

 Unit 1 Basic Techniques of Clear Writing

+Unit 2 Official Writing Style

+Unit 3 Forms of Official Communications

-Unit 2 Official Abbreviations
+Unit 4 Official Abbreviations

-Unit 3 Classification and Handling of Official Files
+Unit 5 Classification and Handling of Official Files

-Unit 4 Indexing and Records
+Unit 6 Indexing and Records